Instructions and Rules in Pallas-Yllästunturi National Park

 - The area around the lower Lake Onnasjärvi and the River Onnasjoki.
 Entering the area is forbidden from 1.5. to 30.11.

 - The Hanhivuoma area.
 Entering the area is forbidden all year round.

-- The areas around Pahakuru Ravine, Suaskuru Ravine, Haltioletto is forbidden all year round.
+- The areas around Pahakuru and Hannukuru Ravines, Suaskuru Ravine, Haltioletto is forbidden all year round.

 - Pyhäjoki and Varkaankuru herb-rich forests.
 Entering allowed 1.5.–30.11. only on marked trails.

 - Mountain biking is allowed on almost all officially marked summer trails with a few exceptions.
-Mountain biking is not allowed for nature protection or safety reasons at Palkaskero and Keimiötunturi Fells or at Varkaankuru, Tuomikuru, Pirunkuru and Kellostapulinkuru Gorges.
-Ylläs Area has a number of marked mountain bike routes, including the new Ylläs - Levi Trail.
+Mountain biking is not allowed for nature protection or safety reasons at Palkaskero and Keimiötunturi Fells and at Varkaankuru, Tuomikuru and Pirunkuru Gorges.
+In summer it is forbidden to bike outside the official summer trails.
+Ylläs Area has a number of marked mountain bike routes, including the Ylläs - Levi Trail.

 - Horse riding and dog sled driving is allowed only for national park co-entrepreneurs on certain routes.

 - Letting pets run freely at large.
 Pets are allowed in the open wilderness huts, but only on permission of the other hikers in the huts.
 Dog owners should therefore bring a tent to camp in.